 Report dangerous or nuisance dog(s)

-If you are worried that a dog is dangerous, you should get in touch with Police Scotland immediately so that they can respond quickly.
+If you are worried that a dog is dangerous contact Police Scotland immediately - so they can respond quickly.

-If you are having a problem with a nuisance dog (e.g. a dog that barks continually or behaves aggressively), If the dog's owner is unable to resolve the problem and you wish to contact us for help, you can get in touch with the community warden team.
+If you have a problem with a nuisance dog (for example a dog that barks continually or behaves aggressively), and if the dog's owner is unable to resolve the problem you can contact the community warden team.